 Adapting to the colony

-To help us survive, we have borrowed a few tricks from the Indigenous People.
+We were lucky that Indigenous Peoples shared some of their knowledge with us; this is helping us survive.
 For example, we have started using bark canoes to travel on small rivers because they are light.
 We have also started using snowshoes for walking on snow.
-We even wear Indigenous clothing like beaver skin mitts and moccasins.
-The rest of our clothes are like those of French people.
+Sometimes, we even wear clothing like beaver skin mitts and moccasins.
+The rest of our clothes are similar to those of the people living in France.

 Building a farm

 We have to do everything ourselves here.
 We have to build our own homes, clear our own land and grow our own fruits and vegetables.
 We have to use whatever money we save to buy tools and animals to run our farm.
 It’s a hard life, but my family and I are very happy!